NEW STRIPED BASS REGS • Local Fishing Is Spectacular • Get Ready For Sea Bass • Blowfish & Kingfish Make A Showing • Freshwater Fishing Update

 This week long island fishing has remained hot from north to south and east to west, with many local fishermen reporting good size fish of many different species coming in such as striped bass, bluefish, fluke, porgy, weakfish and the arrival of blowfish too.

-Bass have been found all across the island with friend of the shop ,Kyle (cover photo) reporting plenty of slot sized fish coming out of orient point.
+Bass have been found all across the island with Patchogue locals reporting plenty of slot sized fish coming out of orient point.
 Most of these fish have been caught on neon and white flutter spoons.

-Blowfish, Kingfish and crabs have begun to take over our Local docks here in Patchogue, Bluepoint and Sayville.
+Blowfish, Kingfish and crabs have begun to show at our Local docks here in Patchogue, Bluepoint and West Sayville Dock.
 Blowfish and Kingfish can be caught using a small high low rig with a piece of clam, squid or sandworm.

 Crabs can be caught using a trap with either frozen Bunker and Mackerel.
 Crabs that can be harvested must be over 4.5 inches for hard-shell and 3.5 inches for softshell.